 Eye problems related to other conditions

-An example of this would be diabetic retinopathy, which could be complication of both diabetes type 1 and diabetes type 2.
-The blood vessels in the retina of the eye are damaged, and this can eventually lead to blindness.
-According to the South African National Council for the Blind, diabetic retinopathy is the sixth biggest cause of blindness worldwide.
+An example of this would be diabetic retinopathy, a complication of both diabetes type 1 and type 2.
+The blood vessels in the retina of the eye gets damaged if diabetes isn’t well controlled, which can eventually lead to blindness.
+In fact, diabetic retinopathy is the sixth biggest cause of blindness worldwide.

-High blood pressure could also cause hypertensive retinopathy, and multiple sclerosis could cause the eyelid muscles to droop.
+High blood pressure (hypertension) could cause hypertensive retinopathy, and multiple sclerosis could cause the eyelid muscles to droop.